 This cozy neighborhood joint was designed out of half of an old pharmacy store using mainly up-cycled materials and vintage furniture.
 Co-owner and interior designer Hálfdan Pedersen was able to create a modern, yet vintage vibe, and chef Gunnar Karl Gíslason (of the famous farm-to-table Dill Restaurant) created a locally-focused menu.
 Their menu is written on a chalkboard and consists of seasonal soups, a delicious and hearty vegan burger, and more.
 Whether you’re looking for a good cup of coffee, a healthy meal, or wine/beer/spirits, this is a wonderful place to go that’s a little off the beaten path.

-When Iceland throws you a cold, rainy day, as Iceland tends to do, warm up with a bowl of noodles in between shopping and sight-seeing.
+When Iceland throws you a cold, rainy day (as Iceland often likes to do) warm up with a bowl of noodles in between shopping and sight-seeing.
 They offer vegetable broth, making it suitable for vegetarians and vegans.

-A canteen-style health-focused restaurant created by Elías Guðmundsson, a renowned raw vegan chef and organic food expert.
-Glo is the perfect place for both plant and meat eaters looking for fuss-free healthy meal.
+Glo is a canteen-style health-focused restaurant created by Elías Guðmundsson, a renowned raw vegan chef and organic food expert.
+It is the perfect place for both plant and meat eaters looking for fuss-free healthy meal.

 Some of Reykjavik’s best vegan food is served in this small, 100% plant-based cafe.
 At night, it’s a great spot to hang out over a local beer or glass of wine.